-During the 2019 Academic Year, the Title IX Office coordinated over 96 Title IX related programs.
-Given the availability to educate current students, faculty and staff, in addition to all incoming SOAR attendees and their parents, these programs reached over 10,000 individuals and varied in topic including consent, Responsible Employee training, active bystander education, Title IX processes, accommodations, resources, and the formal investigation process.
+During the 2020 Academic Year, the Title IX Office coordinated over 130 Title IX related programs.
+Given the availability to educate current students, faculty and staff, in addition to all incoming SOAR attendees and their parents, these programs reached over 10,000 individuals and varied in topic including consent, active bystander education, Title IX processes, accommodations, resources, and the formal investigation process.